dnutiu/dnutiu/README.md

 # Hi there 👋
-## 🧑‍💻 I’m Denis, a professional Software Engineer. ✨.
+## 🧑‍💻 I’m Denis, a Software Engineer. ✨.

 On my GitHub I host my personal projects and my blog.